Build bio-inspired nanomachines

 with nanopores and more!

-We are a new lab starting from October 2023 at KU Leuven.
+We are a new lab started in October 2023 at KU Leuven.

 In our lab, we learn from nature to build motors and machines that mimic the critical functions of nature's motor proteins at the nanoscale.